Parental Alienation Awareness…

 Cause Ribbon Appeal

-Our parental alienation awareness cause ribbon appeal runs throughout the month of April.
-Our grandparent alienation awareness campaign runs throughout the month of June, with the 14th June being officially acknowledged as grandparent alienation awareness day.
-Not only do these causes raise awareness to the wider community but they also help us to raise integral funds for our event and future events around these issues.
+Our Parental Alienation Awareness cause ribbon appeal runs throughout the month of April.
+Our Grandparent Alienation Awareness campaign runs throughout the month of June, with the 14th June being officially acknowledged as Grandparent Alienation Awareness Day.
+Not only do these causes raise awareness to the wider community, they also help us to raise integral funds for our conferences and future events around these issues.

 2o0